 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recent Reviews in Rostow Am Don
+Recent Reviews of Shared Office Space in Rostow Am Don

 Named as one of the host cities for the World Cup 2018, Rostov-on-Don is where the locals love to race their tractors through mud and dust and every summer all the tractor rev heads in the region show up for the Bizon Track Show, the only one of its kind in the whole of Russia.
 Little wonder when you consider that Rostov-on-Don is home to the world's biggest combine makers, the Rostselmash Group and the most rapidly developing sector of its economy is agriculture and the production of agricultural equipment.
 There is no metro system to get around on, but there are overcrowded buses that are cheap on the pocket and some taxis.
 Beware though of unlicensed taxis trolling the streets to scam tourists.